mrazomej/phd/src/chapter_05/section_03_model.md

 \end{split}
 $$

-For an unregulated promoter, i.e. a promoter in a cell that has no repressors present, and therefore constitutively expresses the gene, we use a two-state model in which the state $R$ is not allowed.
+For an unregulated promoter, i.e., a promoter in a cell that has no repressors present and therefore constitutively expresses the gene, we use a two-state model in which the state $R$ is not allowed.
 All the terms in the system of ODEs containing $k^{(r)}_{\text{on}}$ or $k^{(r)}_{\text{off}}$ are then set to zero.